freeseek/mocha/README.md

   $dir/$pfx.bcf && \
 bcftools index -f $dir/$pfx.bdev.bcf
 ```
 Notice that MoChA will read input computed gender and call rate if provided, otherwise these will be estimated from the VCF.
-For array data these statistics are usually available from the output of the Illumina\'s GenCall or Affymetrix\'s Axiom genotyping algorithms
+For array data these statistics are usually available from the output of the Illumina\'s GenCall or Affymetrix\'s Axiom genotyping algorithms.
+MoChA should not be run on single chromosome VCFs as median statistics across the autosomes are used to calibrate the likelihoods

 The genome statistics file contains information for each sample analyzed in the VCF and it includes the following columns
 ```
             sample_id - sample ID
-      computed_gender - estimated sample gender from X nonPAR region (not heterozygous sites count) XXX_median - median LRR or sequencing coverage across autosomes XXX_sd - standard deviation for LRR or sequencing coverage XXX_auto - auto correlation across consecutive sites for LRR or sequencing coverage (after GC correction)
+      computed_gender - estimated sample gender from X nonPAR region (not heterozygous sites count) call_rate - estimated genotype calling rate
+           XXX_median - median LRR or sequencing coverage across autosomes XXX_sd - standard deviation for LRR or sequencing coverage XXX_auto - auto correlation across consecutive sites for LRR or sequencing coverage (after GC correction)